Junior Academy Musical Theatre

 Ensemble Singing

-You will work with our Musical Director each week in groups of no more than 10, exploring a variety of musical theatre ensemble repertoire and learning how to blend, harmonise and follow a conductor.
+You will work with our Musical Directors each week exploring a variety of musical theatre ensemble repertoire and learning how to blend, harmonise and follow a conductor.

 Repertoire